Views 438

 Choosing Quality Materials

-I always opt for durable patches made from embroidered twill or canvas, as they hold up well over time.
+I always like durable patches of embroidered twill or canvas, as they wear well over time.

-For sewing, I select high-quality polyester thread since it's stronger and resists fraying better than cotton.
+I prefer polyester thread for sewing because it’s stronger and less prone to fraying than cotton.

-It's vital to use a strong, thin needle appropriate for the fabric type of my backpack; if I'm working with thicker materials, I choose an upholstery needle for better penetration.
+It’s important to use a very sturdy and sharp, thin needle for the fabric in my backpack; if I were using thicker material, I would choose an upholstery needle so it doesn’t have trouble going through.

 Proper Stitching Techniques

-First, I use a strong, thin needle and polyester thread to prevent breakage while I sew a patch.
-I secure the patch with safety pins or adhesive to maintain proper alignment and avoid any shifting during sewing.
+One, I use a very strong, thin needle when stitching with polyester thread to avoid breakage as I sew a patch.
+I pin/ stick the patch on with safety pins, so it’ll sit perfectly tight, and nothing will shift.

 Custom Patch Options